 As if it weren’t frustrating enough to wake up feeling like you need several more hours of rest, obstructive sleep apnea is also likely to offer up a daily dose of morning head pain.
 The common side effect of morning headaches may be associated with the general lack of deep sleep that coincides with OSA.
 Studies also suggest that morning headaches may result from the ongoing oxygen depletion that the brain experiences during apneic episodes.

 Blood pressure is something we want to maintain within a healthy range.
 High blood pressure that can affect long-term cardiovascular health can result from chronic obstructive sleep apnea as a natural response to breathing cessation.
 Every time the brain is deprived of oxygen, a fight or flight reaction occurs.
 Adrenaline is released to stimulate respiration.
 On one hand, this is efficient.
 On another hand, this reaction in the brain and body also causes blood vessels to constrict, raising blood pressure.

 Treatment for obstructive sleep apnea is necessary for future health and wellness.
 We are pleased to offer comfortable oral appliances for patients diagnosed with this condition.
-To learn more, call our Golden, CO office at (303) 277-9600.
+Contact us online or call our Golden, CO office at (303) 277-9600.

 Posted in: Sleep Apnea